sim0nx/python-openhab/README.md

 Note on openHAB2:
 -----------
-  Make sure to use the 2.x branch for openHAB2!
+  Make sure to use the master branch for openHAB2!

 Example
 ------------